cookielab/terraform-kubernetes-grafana-alloy/README.md

 - **AWS Module** - Collects metrics from AWS services via CloudWatch
 - **Single Module** - Collects traces and metrics using OpenTelemetry protocol, Prometheus Alert rules which needs to be single point of processing
 - **OpenTelemetry Collector Module** - Collects telemetry data (traces and metrics) using the OpenTelemetry protocol and forwards them to Grafana Tempo and Mimir backends
+- **Loki Logs Module** - Collects logs from Kubernetes pods and forwards them to Loki with support for annotation-based filtering and multi-tenancy

 ## Architecture

 The module supports:

 - Scaling to multiple replicas for high availability
 - Clustering for load distribution
 - Flexible configuration using River format
 - Collection of metrics to Prometheus-compatible endpoints
+- Collection of logs to Loki
+- Collection of traces and metrics via OpenTelemetry protocol
+- Support for OpenTelemetry Collector deployment and configuration
 - Configurable resource limits for agents

 ## Modules